Aarononomous/Switch-Color-Model/README.md

 ## Usage

 Switch CSS Color Model replaces selected text with the next in a rolling series of color models.
-If there's no selection(s) made, it will replace everything on the line(s) beneath the cursor(s).
+By default, it will switch everything on the line containing the cursor, or if multiple lines are selected, will switch everything on those lines.
+However, if only one part of a line is selected, only that part will be switched.

 ### Via the Context Menu